PhonologicalCorpusTools/CorpusTools/docs/source/transcriptions_and_feature_systems.rst

    system?).
 If this is a brand-new set of features, then select “Custom” from the dropdown menu.
 Then, enter a name for the feature system in the box.

-*Note: For both existing transcription and feature systems, you still need to include both the transcriptions and the features in the .txt file itself; you can simply indicate here in PCT that these transcriptions and / or features are identical to ones that are already extant in the system, so that they can be used / interpreted consistently.
-The name of the transcription / feature system file in PCT will conventionally be transcription2features (e.g., ipa2hayes for IPA symbols interpreted using Hayes features), so it’s useful to be consistent about what the names are.*
+.. note:: For both existing transcription and feature systems, you still need to include both the transcriptions and the features in the .txt file itself; you can simply indicate here in PCT that these transcriptions and / or features are identical to ones that are already extant in the system, so that they can be used / interpreted consistently.
+The name of the transcription / feature system file in PCT will conventionally be transcription2features (e.g., ipa2hayes for IPA symbols interpreted using Hayes features), so it’s useful to be consistent about what the names are.

 4. **Delimiter**: Indicate what the column delimiter in the custom file is.
-   The default, tab, is indicated by ‘\t.’
+   The default, tab, is indicated by ``\t``.

 Click “OK,” and the feature system should now appear in your “Available feature systems” window.
 Click “Done.”
 See :ref:`applying_editing_feature` for more information about